spacetelescope/astronify/DEVELOPER_DOC.rst

     $ git commit -m "Preparing release <version>"

-- Tag the commit with the version
+- Tag the commit with the version, using the "v' in front of the tag, even if the version in the __init__.py file does not.

 .. code-block:: bash

-    $ git tag -a <version> -m "Release version <version>"
+    $ git tag -a v<version> -m "Release version <version>"

 - Make sure the `build` package is up-to-date: